dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 ## Managing conflicts

-If auto-importing a record conflicts with an existing one on your domain, we ask you to confirm which record you'd like to keep.
+If auto-importing a record conflicts with an existing record on your domain, we ask you to confirm which record you'd like to keep.
 By default, we don't override the records on your domain.
 You'll have to select the record that applies in your context.

 ![Overview](/files/auto-import-dns-conflict.png)